Weight and Fertility: How Low BMI and Obesity Affect Fertility

 As mentioned in this article, many other factors contribute to fertility than weight alone.
 When we focus on improving those factors, the chances of getting pregnant increase greatly.

-If you have experienced any sort of bias in your fertility care or have been denied care entirely, we encourage you to fill out our online consultation form and speak with one of our fertility care providers about your options.
+If you have experienced any bias in your fertility care or have been denied care entirely, we encourage you to fill out our online consultation form and speak with one of our fertility care providers about your options.
 We would love to assist you on your fertility journey.

 Article Sources